 Disclaimer: This post contains affiliate links to some of the products I use and love.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything, but it helps me to run this site.
 Find out the disclaimer here.

 Blogging has been a completely unexpected journey for me.
 I started blogging back in June 2020 simply because I want to find something productive things to do other than my translator job.
-Now I am a full-time blogger – and I’ve had lots of ups and downs.
+Now I am a part-time blogger – and I’ve had lots of ups and downs.

 What is Blogging Blues?